 Did You Say Fancy?

 Just as no two roses look the same, pink diamonds come in dozens of color combinations, from Very Light Pink to Fancy Deep Pink.
 Only a gemologist or a painter would find its way through nature’s amazing palette.
-Among the famous 4Cs of diamonds—clarity, cut, color, and carat—color is the main criteria to assess these gems.
-The ultimate in clarity and color intensity are graded Fancy, according to the classification established by GIA, the Gemological Institute of America.
+Among the famous 4Cs of diamonds—clarity, cut, color, and carat—diamond color is the main criteria to assess these gems.
+The ultimate in diamond clarity and color intensity are graded Fancy, according to the classification established by GIA, the Gemological Institute of America.

 Pink Diamond Designs

-One of their necklaces attracted accolades because of its innovative setting.
+One of their diamond necklaces attracted accolades because of its innovative setting.
 Messika’s Temptation Necklace is a daring balancing act.
 The rose gold choker features a Fancy Pink radiant-cut diamond that is free-flowing in the hollow of an open-loop set in white diamonds.
 Despite its considerable value, the 5.36-carat gem appears to be weightless.

 Another form of audacity is to use pink diamonds as accents as if they were just precious stones.
 That’s a luxury that only a few jewelry houses, such as David Morris, dare to try.
 The proportion of pink diamonds varies, but can be less than 10%.
 However, even in these intricate lace designs of white diamonds of all shapes and sizes, what flatters the eye first is the pink diamond.
-This color definitely has star power.
+This pink diamond color definitely has star power.

 The Star Power of Pink Diamond